eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Appendix/CycloneDDS-contribute/windows.md

 ```

-Such a build requires the presence of [CUnit](http://cunit.sourceforge.net/).
+This build requires [CUnit](http://cunit.sourceforge.net/).
 You can install this yourself, or you can choose to instead rely on the [Conan](https://conan.io/) packaging system that the CI build infrastructure also uses.
-In that case, install Conan and do:
+In that case, install Conan in the build directory prior to running CMake:

 ```
 $ conan install .. --build missing
 ```

-in the build directory prior to running CMake.

 The CUnit Conan package is hosted in the [Bincrafters Bintray repository](https://bintray.com/bincrafters/public-conan).
-In case this repository was not added to your Conan remotes list yet (and the above-mentioned install command failed because it could not find the CUnit package), you can add the Bintray repository by:
+If this repository is not in your Conan remotes list (and the above install command failed because it could not find the CUnit package), add the Bintray repository using:

 ```
 $ conan remote add <REMOTE> https://api.bintray.com/conan/bincrafters/public-conan